 'Fake messages' claim coaching centres in Mukherjee Nagar being shut, case filed

-The Delhi Police has registered a case after "fake messages" and a video claiming that it is shutting down coaching centers in the national capital's Mukherjee Nagar area went viral on social media, officials said on Wednesday.
+The Delhi Police has registered a case after "fake messages" and a "doctored" video claiming that it is shutting down coaching centres in the national capital's Mukherjee Nagar area went viral on social media, triggering panic, officials said on Wednesday.
 The video purportedly showing a Delhi Police official instructing students to not stay in Mukherjee Nagar between December 24 and January 2 due to critical law and order situation in the city had gone viral on social media platforms days ago, they said.

 "We have registered a case in connection with the fake messages being circulated on social media and are also writing to social media platforms to remove the video as it has been edited so as to place it out of context," she said.
-In the viral video, the officer is purportedly telling people that PGs, libraries, coaching centers and restaurants in Mukherjee Nagar will be shut from December 24 evening to January 2.
-He advises students to book tickets and leave for their homes, considering it their winter break.
+In the viral video, the officer is purportedly telling people that PGs, libraries, coaching centres and restaurants in Mukherjee Nagar will be shut from December 24 evening to January 2.
+In the video, he advises students to book tickets and leave for their homes, considering it their winter break.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)